Belarus Free Theatre: Thespian guerrilla group

 Police then turn up at the audience member's school or university, and threaten to take away their education, or their parents' jobs.

 Kaliada says despite the intimidation, their audiences in Belarus are increasing.
-"They want to show they're not scared, and say: 'We will resist you'."'Two-headed beast'
+"They want to show they're not scared, and say: 'We will resist you'."

 Nicolai Khalezin and another Belarusian refugee in London, Vladimir Shcherban, continue to direct rehearsals back in Belarus, and give tuition, via Skype.